KCrimz/ActiveDirectoryProject/README.md

 <h2>Skills:</h2>
 -Virtual machine setup and configuration
--IP , DHCP, and DNS netowrking configurations -Troubleshooting for each
+-IP , DHCP, and DNS netowrking configurations for individual devices -Troubleshooting for each
 -small corporate esk layout
 -AD DS Basic setup and adding clients to Domain